yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 ##**Level**

 One of the most common ways to create a sense of progress and accomplishment in games is to have levels.
-Every `Level` has a state, that is always one of: "Idle", "Running", "Paused", "Ended", or "Completed".
+Every `Level` has a state, that is always one of: `Idle`, `Running`, `Paused`, `Ended`, or `Completed`.
 To use levels correctly, you need to use the provided `Start`, `Pause`, and `End` functions, in order for the level to keep an updated record of what its state is.

 **A `Level` contains the following elements:**

 - `StartTime` - The start time of this level.

 - `Elapsed` - The duration of the play time for this level.
-This can be used for games that need to keep track of how long the user has been playing the level in order to calculate his `Score` at the end.
+This can be used for games that need to keep track of how long the user has been playing the level in order to calculate his / her `Score` at the end.

-- `State` - The state of the level is initially "Idle".
-While the user is playing the level is in "Running" mode, and can later be one of "Paused", "Ended", or "Completed".
+- `State` - The state of the level is initially `Idle`.
+While the user is playing the level is in `Running` mode, and can later be one of `Paused`, `Ended`, or `Completed`.

 <br>
 **HOW TO DEFINE**